IotIntegralGameConsole/Integral-Dev-kit/README.md

 in the Future, we can make to equipments like 3D Printer Machine in Fab-Lab and Material Shop

 --------------------------------------

 Development Plan
-- Target OS(Operating System) for Development: Custom OS by Yocto Project(Tizen) **We follow Yocto Project https://www.yoctoproject.org/
+- Target OS(Operating System) for Development: Custom OS by Yocto Project(First OS, Tizen) **We follow Yocto Project https://www.yoctoproject.org/